 The large bathroom has a 2-person Jacuzzi and five massage spray shower.
 But every single room – each with a different European theme – is the height of luxury and cleanliness.

 There is not a mark on any wall, a speck of dust on polished wood floors, or a smudge of dirt in the marble bathrooms.
 Maureen is mercurial when it comes to keeping the tubs and showers clean.
 She triple washes them after every use.

 Dining at Tower Cottage B&B

 There is no on-site restaurant here, but, foodwise, Maureen has a lot of Jewish and Italian Mom about her.
 She welcomes each guest with a small fruit and cheese plate.
 A couple of hours later, she whips up scones or other baked delights for afternoon “tea,” served on elegant gold-rimmed Lenox China.
 After dinner, fresh-baked cookies await.

 But Maureen’s sumptuous breakfast are what puts Tower Cottage on many “Best Of” lists.
 Maureen grows her own herbs and tomatoes, which end up in her omelet specialties.

-The fruit and yogurt first course is a work of art, and dishes like Eggs Benedict on flaky croissants will force you to blow your diet for sure.
-And if you have any dietary needs – vegan, gluten-free, kosher – Maureen will see to it that you can start your day nurtured and sated per your needs.
+The fruit and yogurt first course is a work of art.
+And dishes like Eggs Benedict on flaky croissants will force you to blow your diet for sure.
+Plus, i you have any dietary needs – vegan, gluten-free, kosher – Maureen will see to it that you can start your day nurtured and sated per your needs.

 Rooms and suite range from $275-$495 per night depending on season.
 Includes cheese plate, afternoon “tea,” cookies at bedtime, several course gourmet hot breakfast, beach tags and bag stuffed with (borrowed) beach towels and bottled water, and lots of TLC.